AlyaMarvel/rsschool-cv/cv.md

 + [**Facebook**](https://www.facebook.com/alya.marvel/)

 ## Briefly about myself ##
-I worked for 12 years in the transportation of oversized cargo in my own company that I organized by myself from 0.
+I worked for 12 years in the trucking industry of oversized cargo in my own company that I organized by myself from 0.
 I decided to change my job, because I want to try something new, I'm tired of working for 12 years in one place without a development perspective.
-Now I am a second-year student of BSU with a degree in business administration.
+Now I am a second-year student of BSU with on speciality in business administration.
 My goal is to get an EMBA.

 I'm good at soft-skills.
 It's my hobby and interest to develop myself.
 Have good interpersonal skills like communication skills, emotional intelligence, conflikt resolution, negotiation, decision making.
-Also have such skills as leadership, time management, patience, diligence and dedication I like self-learning and develop myself.
+Also have such skills as leadership, time management, patience, diligence and dedication.
+I do love self-learning and develop myself.

 Married, have two children and life experience )

+**********

 ## Skills ##